ucb-rit/savio-training-intro-spring-2019/intro.md

 You have access to the following disk space, described [here in the *Storage and Backup* section](http://research-it.berkeley.edu/services/high-performance-computing/user-guide/savio-user-guide).

-Those directories (`/global/home/users/SAVIO_USERNAME`, `/global/scratch/SAVIO_USERNAME`, `/global/home/groups/SAVIO_GROUPNAME`) are available from any of the nodes and changes made on one node will be seen on all the other nodes.
+Those directories (`/global/home/users/SAVIO_USERNAME`, `/global/scratch/SAVIO_USERNAME`, `/global/home/groups/SAVIO_GROUPNAME`) are available from any of the nodes and changes to files on one node will be seen on all the other nodes.

 When reading/writing data to/from disk, unless the amount of data is small, please put the data in your scratch space at `/global/scratch/SAVIO_USERNAME`.
 The system is set up so that disk access for all users is optimized when users are doing input/output (I/O) off of scratch rather than off of their home directories.
 Doing I/O with files on your home directory can impact the ability of others to access their files on the filesystem.